kasperpagh/DatabaseAssignment1KasperPagh/README.md

 I hope you can find some sense to this mess anyways :)

 PPS.
 Sorry again for providing such platform and IDE specific instructions, i usually hate it myself, when people do that to me.
+Again the problem arises, because i can't figure out how to make Java set the entry point for the app to Main.
+Hope it's ok